A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Introduction: Scholze's fiber product conjecture

 In very rough terms, the fiber product structure we seek for is a separation of the geometric information of a $p$-adic Shimura variety into a $p$-part and a prime-to-$p$ part, where the minuscule Schubert cell models the local geometry of the Shimura variety at $p$, while the Igusa stack records the global prime-to-$p$ information.
-Although in this work we only deal with certain PEL-type Shimura varieties, a similar fiber product structure is conjectured by Scholze to exist on general Shimura varieties.
+Although in this work we only deal with certain PEL-type Shimura varieties, a similar fiber product structure is conjectured by Scholze\footnote{While writing up this paper, I learned that Patrick Daniels, Pol van Hoften and Daniel Kim have independently conjectured the integral version of the cartesian diagram in Conjecture \ref{conjecture}.
+This has led to the joint work \cite{DvHKZ}.
+Laurent Fargues and Matteo Tamiozzo have independently got similar ideas.
+A version of the Igusa stack for the modular curve appeared in the thesis of Tamiozzo.} to exist on general Shimura varieties.
 Let us give a precise formulation of this conjecture, before stating our results towards it.